Configuration

 You can now control Unbound using the unbound-control command.
 Note

-the command using the -c
+explicitly provided when using the command using the

-flag.
+-c flag.

-Set up Trust Anchor (Enable DNSSEC)¶
+Set up Trust Anchor (Enable DNSSEC)

 To enable DNSSEC, which we strongly recommend, we need to set up a trust anchor as it allows the verification of the integrity of the responses to the queries you send.

-To help, we can use the unbound-anchor command.
+To help, we can use the unbound-anchor(8) command.

 unbound-anchor performs the setup by configuring a trust anchor.
 This

-trust anchor will only serve as the initial anchor from builtin values.
+trust anchor will only serve as the initial anchor from built-in values.
 To keep

 this anchor up to date, Unbound must be able to read and write to this file.
 The